jameshume/jehtech/src/html/electronics/inductors.md

 V = v_l = L\frac{\textrm{d}i}{\textrm{d}t}
 $$

-If we know the inducance we know that the rate of change of current must be, just by rearranging the above equation (again at $t = 0$):
+If we know the inductance, we know that the rate of change of current must be, just by rearranging the above equation (again at $t = 0$):

 $$